 - The Convention on Registration of Objects Launched into Outer Space (the "Registration Convention"), adopted by the General Assembly in its resolution 3235 (XXIX), opened for signature on 14 January 1975, entered into force on 15 September 1976;

 The international community is building on these existing treaties to strengthen confidence and transparency among space-faring countries to promote the peaceful and sustainable use of outer space.
 One of the most important forums for doing so is the United Nations’ Committee on the Peaceful Uses of Outer Space (COPUOS).
 COPUOS was created in 1959 to promote international cooperation in the outer space.
 Recently, the UN General Assembly asked a Group of Governmental Experts to examine ways to promote transparency and confidence building measure.
 They group presented its report in 2013 setting out proposals for actions by countries to promote confidence and transparency among those who use space.
 The European Union is leading efforts to promote an International Code of Conduct for Outer Space Activities.
 Such a Code of Conduct would set out voluntary global norms for responsible behaviour by space-faring countries.
-Talks to draft such and International Code began in 2012 and are scheduled to be completed in 2014.
+Talks to draft such and International Code began in 2012 and are scheduled to be completed in 2015.
 Finally, the issue of the Prevention of an Arms Race in Outer Space (PAROS) is a subject of discussion at the UN’s Conference on Disarmament in Geneva.
 Under this agenda item, the Russian Federation and China have proposed a “Treaty on the Prevention of the Placement of Weapons in Outer Space and of the Threat or Use of Force against Outer Space Objects (PPWT)”.
-The Russian Federation and China presented a draft PPWT treaty in 2008 and are expected to provide a revised draft sometime in 2014.
+The Russian Federation and China presented a draft PPWT treaty in 2008 and in 2014.

-In Canada, in addition to these international instruments, space security includes ensuring that remote sensing of Earth using satellites is regulated, to ensure that observation of Earth from space is conducted in peaceful ways consistent with Canada’s security interests.
+In Canada, in addition to these international instruments, space security includes ensuring that remote sensing of earth using satellites is regulated, to ensure that observation of earth from space is conducted in peaceful ways consistent with Canada’s security interests.
 In 2006, Parliament passed the Remote Sensing Space Systems Act to regulate space-based earth observation systems by Canadian companies, including satellites and their ground support stations.

 Canadians are actively participating in the supply of high performance remote sensing (earth observation) data, products and services for domestic and foreign clients.
 The Remote Sensing Space Systems Act and its Regulations authorizes the Minister of Foreign Affairs to oversee the activities of any remote sensing system operating from Canada or by Canadian entities abroad.
 Licensing actions, including the setting of conditions, is exercised to ensure that remote sensing activities are not injurious to national security, to the defense of Canada, to the safety of Canadian Forces or to Canada’s conduct of international relations nor are they inconsistent with Canada’s international obligations.
 As part of the licensing process, DFATD consults with the Departments of National Defence, Public Safety, Industry Canada, and the Canadian Space Agency.